The Fortune Teller's Factotum

 Ashley Hyde and Mary Dorn were destined to renew an interrupted friendship, linked by a daytime TV celeb cat and ties they could never have guessed at.
 The Fortune Teller’s Factotum is a delve into the devastating secrets at the hearts of two families.

-It will be published by Hear Our Voice LLC, a new US publisher on 31st October 2023.
-You can pre-order the book at this link:
+It was published by Hear Our Voice LLC, a new US publisher, on 31st October 2023.
+Order the book here.